Juan Carlos Garrido: USM Alger

 On 17 October 2023 Juan Carlos Garrido was appointed new coach in USM Alger for one season.
 The Usmist management set its sights on Garrido for his experience, particularly in North Africa.
 In the case of Tumisang Orebonye, Garrido accused him for his lack of commitment and enthusiasm in the job.
 The Spaniard accused his player of cheating, by faking fictitious injuries in order not to take part in matches.

 Persepolis

 On 25 June 2024 it was announced that Garrido would take over as manager of Persian Gulf Pro League club Persepolis on a two-year contract.
 He was expelled from Persepolis club after the defeat against [Mes Rafsanjan] on 22 December 2024.

+MC Oran

+On 8 September 2025, he was appointed manager of Algerian club MC Oran.

+On 5 February 2026, he was sacked due to bad results.